thoughtram/blog/_posts/2014-12-18-exploring-angular-1.3-es6-style-promises.md

 Looks very similar right?
 But there's a huge difference.
 As you can see, `onceDone()` returns something that is a promise which we can treat as first-class objects.
 This promise holds the actual state of the asynchronous code that has been called, which can be `fulfilled`, `rejected` or `pending`.
 We can pass promises around and even aggregating them.
 That's a whole different way of handling our asynchronous code.

 What we also see, is that the promise has a method `.then()`.
-This method expects to parameters which are functions of which one gets called when the asynchronous execution was fulfilled and the other one when it was rejected.
+This method expects two parameters which are functions of which one gets called when the asynchronous execution was fulfilled and the other one when it was rejected.

 {% highlight js %}